Departments & Divisions

 Field of Study: Neuroscience Sub Field of Study: Pain Specific Field of Study: Chronic pain, chronic Itch Relevant Conditions: Chronic pain, neuropathic pain, inflammation and its pain, temporomandibular joint disorder and its pain, migraine, diabetic neuropathy, neuropathic pain arising from nerve injury, burns and chemotherapeutic drugs or chemotherapy-induced pain, alcohol withdrawal-induced hypersensitivity and pain, arthritis, pruritis Research Techniques: Mouse genetics, behavioral assays, electrophysiology, biochemistry, pharmacogenetics, molecular biology (including siRNA knockdown, in situ hybridization), immunohistochemistry, cell culture models, viral-mediated cell transformation and transduction, Electrophysiology (in vitro and in vivo), Imaging Confocal Microscopy (including in vitro and in vivo imaging).
 In vitro and in vivo Multiphoton imaging in DRG, TG, spinal cord, and brain.
 In vivo imaging of different types of cells in freely moving animals.

-Funding Agency NIH/NIDCR
+Current Funding Agency NIH/NIDCR

 Title Coupling activation of primary sensory neurons as a novel plasticity mechanism for chronic pain